aelithron/novabot/README.md

 Setting up NovaBot is simple!
 However, due to the bot's personalization, you must run your own personal instance of the bot.
 You will have to complete the following steps no matter how you deploy it:
 1. Get a Discord bot!
 This can be easily done by following [this guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).
 You will need the Bot Token and Application ID, save them somewhere!
 You will need them later.
 You don't need a server ID, though.
+2. I **heavily** suggest disabling `Public Bot` on the Bot tab of the developer portal, as otherwise people can run commands on your bot and potentially see things you don't want (say, if a title in your Jellyfin might dox you).
-2. Use one of the following options to set up your bot.
+3. Use one of the following options to set up your bot.
 Once you're done there, go to the "Configuring" section!
 ### Docker (Recommended)
 Docker is the easiest way to run the bot!
 #### With Compose